Act respecting the laicity of the State

-The Act respecting the laicity of the State (Loi sur la laïcité de l'État), introduced and commonly referred to as Bill 21 or Law 21, is a statute passed by the National Assembly of Quebec in 2019 which asserts that Quebec is lay state (secular state).
-It prohibits the wearing of religious symbols by certain public employees in positions of authority and grandfathers in those who were already in office when the bill was introduced.
+The Act respecting the laicity of the State (Loi sur la laïcité de l'État), introduced and commonly referred to as Bill 21 or Law 21, is a statute passed by the National Assembly of Quebec in 2019 which asserts that Quebec is a lay state (secular state).
+It prohibits the wearing of religious symbols by certain public employees in positions of authority and those who were already in office when the bill was introduced.
 The statute operates despite the Quebec Charter of Human Rights and Freedoms, and also notwithstanding certain sections of the Canadian Charter of Rights and Freedoms.

-On April 20, 2021, the Superior Court of Quebec upheld most of the law, despite stating that the law violates the freedom of expression and religion of religious minorities (especially Muslim women), because the government invoked the notwithstanding clause.
-However, the court did rule that the law was inoperative with respect to English-language school boards and members of the National Assembly as it infringed on their constitutional rights arguing that minority language rights cannot be overriden by the notwithstanding clause.
+On April 20, 2021, the Superior Court of Quebec upheld most of the law, despite stating that the law violates the freedom of expression and religion of religious minorities (especially Muslim women), because the National Assembly invoked the notwithstanding clause.
+However, the court did rule that the law was inoperative with respect to English-language school boards and members of the National Assembly as it infringed on their constitutional rights, which argues that minority language rights cannot be overridden by the notwithstanding clause.
 The Government of Quebec appealed the judgment to the Quebec Court of Appeal.
 The Autonomous Federation of Education also decided to bring the case to the higher court.
-English-language school boards must apply the statute until the appeal is decided; an interlocutory application to temporarily exempt the school boards was rejected by the Quebec Court of Appeal in November 2021.
+English-language school boards must apply the statute until the appeal is decided; an interlocutory application to temporarily exempt the school boards from it was rejected by the Quebec Court of Appeal in November 2021.

 While the statute is supported by most of Quebec's population, some argue that it does not go far enough and should extend to daycares, while others argue that the statute is discriminatory against religious groups like Muslims, Jews, and Sikhs.
 Disapproval of the statute is more widespread in English Canada than in French Canada.

 Contents and passage

-The Coalition Avenir Québec (CAQ) government tabled Bill 21 on March 28, 2019, which they campaigned on during the 2018 provincial election.
-Now enacted, the Act bans public workers in positions of "authority" from wearing religious symbols, specifically while they are on duty.
+The conservative, nationalist party Coalition Avenir Québec had campaigned for a law related to laicity during the 2018 provincial election.
+After CAQ gained a majority in the National Assembly of Quebec, it introduced Bill 21 on March 28, 2019.
+As enacted, the law bans public workers in positions of "authority" from wearing religious symbols, specifically while they are on duty.
 According to the text of the bill, the laicity of the state is defined by a neutral religious stance, keeping state and religious affairs apart, as well as promoting equality and freedom of conscience and religion among citizens.

 The first section of An Act Respecting laicity of the State asserts that Quebec is a "lay State".
 The laicity of the state is based on four principles: